 Our area provides spaces where individual students, faculty, and classes may pursue intellectual exchange and quiet discovery of the library’s rare and other non-circulating materials.

 The Department of Special Collections at the University of Southern California oversees rare books, manuscripts, archives, and historic photographs.
 It contains more than 200,000 volumes, more than 900 archival collections, and more than 2 million photographs.

-Special Collections serves as the access point for the Libraries' holdings of rare books and manuscripts, most of the University's archival collections, the Regional History Collections, the American Literature Collection, Spanish, Portuguese, Latin American and Latino Studies (Boeckmann Center for Latin American and Iberian Studies collections, USC's University Archives, and the California Social Welfare Archives.
+Special Collections serves as the access point for the Libraries' holdings of rare books and manuscripts, most of the University's archival collections, the Regional History Collections, the American Literature Collection, Spanish, Portuguese, Latin American and Latino Studies (Boeckmann Center for Iberian & Latin American Studies), USC's University Archives, and the California Social Welfare Archives.
 [Additional archival collections can be found in the Cinematic Arts Library, East Asian Library, Music Library, Architecture and Fine Arts Library, and ONE National Gay & Lesbian Archives.]

 Our purpose is to collect, preserve, promote and foster access to primary source material in our main areas of strength: regional history; Lion Feuchtwanger and the the émigré experience in Southern California; Shoah Foundation video oral histories; American literature; natural history; fine printing; and USC history.
 We support the mission of the University by providing primary sources for faculty, graduate, and undergraduate research.
 In addition, we lend intellectual excitement and vitality to the campus and community through our public programming, exhibits, and work with classes and students.